aaronactive/gmmk-pro-keymap/README.md

 ## Notes
 - This keymap is specific to my setup and may require adjustments for other configurations.
 - For the full QMK context or to sync with upstream changes, refer to 2Manchu’s original repository.
-- Licensed under the same terms as the original project (typically GPL-2.0 for QMK